Chery Tiggo 5x: 2024

 The third facelift, currently dedicated to the export-market Tiggo 4 models, was revealed in April 2024 during the 2024 Chery International Business Conference in Wuhu, Anhui.
 Changes include a redesigned front and rear fascia designs, along with new headlight units taken from the second-generation Tiggo 7 and a new C-pillar decoration.
-It also uses the updated interior dashboard design that was first introduced in the second-facelift-based Tiggo 4 Pro in Russia on March 2024.
+It also uses the updated interior dashboard design that was first introduced in the second-facelift-based Tiggo 4 Pro in Russia in March 2024.
 In South Africa and Indonesia, this model is sold as the Tiggo Cross, sold alongside the older Tiggo 4 Pro / Tiggo 5x.